gichigi/0xHunter/README.md

 ## Usage

 1. Enter a natural language query about Ethereum addresses, tokens, or transactions
-2. The AI agent analyzes your query and determines the intent
+2. The AI agent analyzes your query, determines intent, and selects optimal scope (minimal/standard/full)
-3. Relevant blockchain data is fetched from Alchemy
+3. Relevant blockchain data is fetched from Alchemy based on query complexity
-4. Results are displayed with analysis and commentary
+4. Results are displayed as concise, AI-generated text responses in markdown format
+5. Share results via URL - all data is stored in query parameters for easy sharing

 ### Example Queries